REDSoftwareRasmus/wspace/readme.md

 # wspace - Workspace automator

+##`wspace`
 ## About
-Store frequently visited websites and workspace setups in presets.
+CLI to store frequently visited websites and workspace setups in presets.
 Divide setups into "browser" or "workspace" presets.
 Every preset contains either a list of website URLs or workspace setup commands.

 ## Install